HawkeyeReport - Top in-state playoff games to watch

 Top in-state playoff games to watch

-As we head into the third round of the Iowa state high school playoffs, we take a look at the top in-state matchups and where all of the Iowa commits and top targets are playing this week.
+As we head into the state quarterfinals in each class, we take a look at the top in-state matchups and where all of the Iowa commits and top targets are playing this week.

 Game of the Week